UtrechtUniversity/Workshop-IRAS/docs/preparations.md

 ssh your_login@lisa.surfsara.nl
 ```

 You will be prompted for your password.
-If your credentials are correct the command prompt of **LISA** will be shown.
-The command line syntax on **LISA** is almost the same as the syntax on your Mac.
+If your credentials are correct the command prompt of **Lisa** will be shown.
+The command line syntax on **Lisa** is almost the same as the syntax on your Mac.
 To the user _macOS_ looks very similar to _Linux_.

 To transfer files to and from **Lisa** you need a file browser.
 We recommend [Cyberduck] (https://cyberduck.io).
 After installing Cyberduck click on _Open Connection_ and fill out the form.
 See figure below.